Are There Hidden Costs When You Move House?

-If you’re moving to a new property, it’s likely you’re going to want to sell your old one.
+If you’re moving to a new property, you’re likely to want to sell your old one.
 If you choose, as most do, to market your home with an estate agent, there will be fees to consider.
 These can range from 1.5% to 3.5%, and more, of the property’s selling price – depending on the specific agent and the service they offer.

-Make sure you get a clear breakdown of your estate agent’s fees before you agree to list your property with them.
+Ensure you get a clear breakdown of your estate agent’s fees before you agree to list your property with them.
 Do your research among local estate agents to see who can offer you the best possible deal.
 Remember that a good estate agent will want appropriate compensation for quality work, so don’t merely be tempted by the lowest possible fees you get.
-This might put you at risk of dealing with an inexperienced agent, or one that offers a very basic service in return.
+This might put you at risk of dealing with an inexperienced agent or one that offers a fundamental service in return.

-This is a more common cost you will encounter, as you will likely need professional help to move your belongings to your new property.
-It’s worth investing in the service of an experienced and well-regarded removals firm, to help make sure your move is as stress-free as possible, and that your belongings get to your new home unscathed.
+This is a more typical cost you will encounter, as you will likely need professional help to move your belongings to your new property.
+It’s worth investing in the service of an experienced and well-regarded removals firm to help make sure your move is as stress-free as possible and that your belongings get to your new home unscathed.